 - Robotic sensor networks: Optimal and adaptive sampling of spatiotemporal processes

-- Biocomplexity: Quantitative modeling of animal groups and grouping behavior
+- Biocomplexity and bioinspiration: Quantitative modeling of animal groups and behavior

 The CDCL provides bench-top workspace and computer facilities to undergraduate and graduate students under the PI's supervision.
 The lab has two standing-height workbenches, two sitting-heigh workbenches, two shared desktops, and a four-foot wide stainless steel sink for water-testing submarine kits prior to deployment in the NBRF (see below).
 The computer facilities include a Linux workstation, an iMac workstation equipped with an NVIDIA GPU for CUDA simulation development, and four laptop computers.